 Eyelid Ptosis Surgery (Droopy Eyelids)

 Eyelid ptosis repair can be a highly effective procedure to correct the appearance of droopy eyelids, which are usually caused by an age-related weakening of the eyelid muscles.
 This surgery is often performed at the same time as cosmetic blepharoplasty.
 Due to the inability of the eyelid musculature to fully lift the upper lids, ptosis—a medical term to describe “drooping”—can make the eyes appear sleepy or fatigued regardless of what emotions a patient is actually feeling.
-If your goals include repairing droopy eyelids, Dr. Karan Chopra, our highly skilled plastic surgeon, performs ptosis surgery at our Minneapolis practice to help you restore a more lively, youthful expression.
+If your goals include repairing droopy eyelids, our highly skilled board-certified plastic surgeon can speak with you about treatment options at our Minneapolis practice to help you restore a more lively, youthful expression.

 What is Upper Eyelid Ptosis?